gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

          * Building a decision Forrest.
          * Performing classification.
          * Testing and evaluation of machine learning algorithms.
-       * (Stacks, Queues, Priority Queues).

  5. _Development Practices._
        * _Development Processes_
          * Traditional Waterfall, and Spiral methodologies.
          * Problems with traditional methodologies.
-         * Agile development and practices.
+         * Agile development.
          * DevOps practices.
+       * _Agile development and practices._
+         * Composition of an Agile team.
+         * User stories and cost.
+         * Sprints and velocity.
+         * Pair programming.
+         * Documentation and version control.
+         * Continuous integration, TDD, and `Done Done'.
+         * Counter-indications for agile.
        * _Building a data science processing pipeline_
          * CSV data.
          * Numpy and numerical libraries.